 Revenue and Funding

 Since 1997, the VHS has conducted various fundraisers to raise revenue to renovate and maintain the building.
 Initial fundraisers included golf outings, pancake breakfasts, rummage sales, flea markets, and paver sales.
 Recently, a successful Crafts Fair was held In April 2023.
 In addition, the society has been fortunate to receive several some grants that have greatly helped.
 A state grant of $35,000 provided a paved parking lot and a generous grant from Washington Federal Bank was used to renovate the kitchen.
 Donations have also contributed to the progress of enhancing the facility.
 The late Virginia VanVoorhis Lewis donated a beautiful Hammond organ, Eagle Scout Michael DuBois installed engraved brick pavers outside the building, and the Girls Scouts laid new tile in one of the old classrooms.
 Generous donations from the Peters Twp.
 Rotary Club have enabled the VHS to upgrade the kitchen and other aspects of the building.
 Peters Township continues to support us with driveway and lawn maintenance and through financial contributions.
 A generous bequest from the McClure Estate enabled the VHS to complete the brick pointing on the building.
 The VHS is now a part of the Washington County Community Foundation and participates in its Day of Giving and in 2022 received a grant to enhance our technology and financial record keeping.

 The Venetia Community Center is providing a "home" for various non-profit groups in our community.
 The Washington County Area Agency on Aging uses the community room on the 2nd and 4th Thursdays of each month to serve lunch and to provide a special program to local senior citizens.
 The Girls Scouts have a classroom that they are using for meetings and special events.
-The Montour Model Railroad Club, under the guidance of local DARE Officer Dave Stanton, as well as Bryan Seip and the Montour Railroad Historical Society, is housed on the second floor in several rooms.
+The Montour Model Railroad Club, under the guidance of former DARE Officer Dave Stanton, as well as Bryan Seip and the Montour Railroad Historical Society, is housed on the second floor in several rooms.
 A local 4-H sponsors a group that also uses a room in the building so local students can learn related skills.

 The Executive Board